-Ms. Archana Padmakar, an M.Phil in Clinical Psychology from Kasthurba Medical College, Manipal, is the Assistant Director of the Transit Care Centre of The Banyan.
+Dr. Archana Padmakar, is a PhD in Clinical Psychology from VU University, is the Assistant Director of the Transit Care Centre of The Banyan.
 She previously worked in CMC, Vellore and Antennae Ecoute, Luxembourg.
 Her professional experience is in Cognitive Behaviour Therapy, Neuropsychology, Diagnostic Psychometry Behaviour Therapy and disorder-specific intervention.
 She has worked with persons suffering from acute to chronic problems in mental health and has provided therapy and rehabilitation services to adults and children.

 Ms. Smriti Vallath has a postgraduate degree in Abnormal and Clinical Psychology, from United Kingdom.
 She works as a clinical psychologist at The Banyan.
 She is currently pursuing her PhD from Vrije Universiteit, (VU) Amsterdam.
 At The Banyan, she administers psychometric assessments, diagnostic interviews and psychotherapies on individuals from the homeless population as well as those from the out-patient services.